 There is proof that stem cells can interact with resident immune cells in the arthritic joint and secrete anti-inflammatory cytokines.
 Thereby reducing inflammation.
-Also, as Mesenchymal stem cells (MSCs) can differentiate toward the chondrogenic lineage, osteoarthritis has been proposed as one of the primary areas for MSCs therapy for cartilage regeneration.
+Also, as Mesenchymal stem cells (MSCs) can differentiate toward the chondrogenic lineage, osteoarthritis has been proposed as one of the primary areas for MSC therapy for cartilage regeneration.
 Therefore, MSCs could repair the compromised tissues and replace nascent cell loss as an effective treatment for dog hip osteoarthritis

 What is Osteoarthritis?

 Osteoarthritis in other words degenerative joint disease is the most common form of arthritis in dogs.
 It is affecting more than 50% of them during their lifetime.

 Osteoarthritis is mainly characterized by an activation of inflammatory processes at a molecular level.
 Ultimately leading to a gradual deterioration of the cartilage.
 When cartilage – the natural cushioning surface on both ends of bones – wears away, bones start to rub against each other.

 The resulting friction causes pain and loss of mobility.

 Inflammation in the joint can also lead to the development of bony growths called spurs.